DumprX/DumprX/README.md

 ## Download Utilities Credits

-- badown.sh (for downloading from mega.nz, mediafire.com and zippyshare.com)
+- mega-media-drive_dl.sh (for downloading from mega.nz, mediafire.com, google drive)
-  - shell script, by @stck-lzm
+  - shell script, most of it's part belongs to badown by @stck-lzm
-- gdrive.sh (for downloading from google docs/drive)
-  - shell script, by @GitHub30
 - afh_dl (for downloading from androidfilehosts.com)
   - python script, by @kade-robertson
 - aria2c